tdewolff/canvas/README.md

 p.Pos() (x, y float64)         // current pen position
 p.StartPos() (x, y float64)    // position of last MoveTo
-p.Coords() []Point             // (start) positions of all commands p.CCW() bool                   // true if the last path segment has a counter clockwise direction p.Interior(x, y float64) bool  // true if (x,y) is in the interior of the path, ie. gets filled (depends on FillRule) p.Filling() bool               // true if the last path segment is filling (depends on FillRule) p.Bounds() Rect                // bounding box of path p.Length() float64             // length of path in millimeters
+p.Coords() []Point             // (start) positions of all commands p.CCW() bool                   // true if the path is (mostly) counter clockwise p.Interior(x, y float64) bool  // true if (x,y) is in the interior of the path, ie. gets filled (depends on FillRule) p.Filling() []bool             // for all path segments, true if the path segment is filling (depends on FillRule) p.Bounds() Rect                // bounding box of path p.Length() float64             // length of path in millimeters

-p.ToImage(*image.RGBA, dpm, w, h float64)  // rasterize
-p.ToSVG(w, h float64) string               // to SVG
+p.ToImage(*image.RGBA, dpm, w, h float64)  // rasterize, TODO: function takes rasterizer now p.ToSVG(w, h float64) string               // to SVG
 p.ToPDF() string                           // to PDF
 p.ToPS() string                            // to PostScript